-A flood certification, sometimes simply called a flood cert in real estate, is a document that states the flood zone status of real property.
+A flood certification, sometimes called a flood cert in real estate, is a document that states the flood zone status of real property.
 Federal Emergency Management Agency (FEMA) flood maps are examined using the address or geographic coordinates of the property.
 A flood certification provider can then certify, based on the property's location on the map, whether it's situated in a flood zone.

 When a Lender Is Involved

-When a property is financed, the lender should have a resource to accomplish this task in purchases.
+When a property is financed, the lender should have a resource for flood certifications to accomplish this task in purchases.
 The fee is then charged to the buyer in the 800 series items on the HUD-1 settlement statement.
 The lender is protecting its loan asset by verification of the risk of damage or loss by flooding.
 It doesn't necessarily preclude a loan if the property is at risk, but federal flood insurance would typically be required.

-When There Is No Lender—An Example
+When There Is No Lender—Example Situation

 The client and broker discussed the situation and decided to have the broker order a flood certification that could be taken to the county so he could get a building permit.
 This had to be done before construction could begin.